 When you've got too much stuff and not enough hands, you need a bag that'll go the distance.

 Backpacks are the perfect hands-free solution, but they vary widely in size, features, compartments and materials.
-Whether you're on the way to the classroom, heading to the office or breezing through the airport, use these tips to find the right backpack to keep your day moving along.
+Whether you’re on the way to the classroom, headed to the office, or breezing through the airport, use these tips to find the right backpack to keep your day moving along.

 What Kind of Backpack Do You Need?

-No matter where you're heading, you need some sort of way to hold all your stuff.
-Pockets just aren't big enough most of the time, which means a bag.
-Sure, you could use a handbag, belt bag, briefcase or duffel, but a travel backpack offers helpful features that many other bags don't.
+No matter where you’re headed, you need some sort of way to hold all your stuff.
+Pockets just aren’t big enough most of the time, which means a bag.
+Sure, you could use a purse, belt bag, briefcase or duffel, but a travel backpack offers helpful features that many other bags don't.

-Travel backpacks offer a true hands-free experience, making them an ideal choice whether you're riding your bike to school or making your way to the office.
+Travel backpacks offer a true hands-free experience, making them an ideal choice whether you're riding your bike to school or making your way to your office.
 At the airport?
-Having both hands free makes everything easier, whether it's grabbing a coffee on the way to your gate or pulling your luggage off the belt at baggage reclaim.
+Having both hands free makes everything easier, whether it’s grabbing a coffee on the way to your gate or pulling your luggage off the belt at baggage claim.

-Backpacks are big without being bulky, which elevates them over many other types of bag.
-Simply put, they can hold a lot of stuff, even bigger items that won't always fit into a handbag or briefcase.
+Backpacks are big without being bulky, which elevates them over many other types of bags.
+Simply put, they can hold a lot of stuff, even bigger items that won't always fit into a purse or briefcase.
 If you find yourself always carrying two smaller bags to hold everything you need in a day, try switching to a travel backpack.

 Wheels or No Wheels?

 Is a backpack with wheels still a backpack?
 You’re not wearing it on your back all the time, but it still counts.

 The biggest plus of having wheels on your travel backpack is that you can cram it full of stuff and not have to carry it.
 You simply pull it all behind you as you go.